-To begin the write up of this session, it is important to provide some context and make a case for why a discussion on the topic of racism was essential at the BALEAP 2023 Biennial Conference, and why such discussions are needed in the field of English for Academic Purposes (EAP) more generally.
 Firstly, something that all EAP practitioners should be aware of is that the dominance of English as the international language of academia did not happen by chance but was rather rooted in a history of British and US imperialism and supported by deliberate policy choices aimed at promoting the spread of English and English language teaching around the globe (Phillipson, 1992).
 These policy choices provided the funding and impetus for the formation of the academic discipline of English Language Teaching (ELT) and created a global demand for teachers from neocolonial anglophone countries, such as the UK, the US, Canada and Australia, often placing them in positions of prestige and influence, such as university lecturers or teacher trainers (Phillipson, 1992).
 This meant that right from the outset, colonial and racialised power relations from the colonial era were being reproduced in the field of ELT.

-Given this historical context, it is perhaps unsurprising that some of the discriminatory ideologies used to justify the global spread of English, such as the belief that the ideal English language teacher is a White, middle class, male, native speaker with a 'standard' accent from Britain or the US, or the best way to learn a language is through complete monolingual immersion, emerged from the field of ELT (Phillipson, 1992; Holliday, 2006).
-These ideologies still loom large in the profession today (Ramjattan, 2019; Tupas, 2022), despite being widely criticised not only as unscientific fallacies at odds with the multilingual reality of the world (e.g. Phillipson, 1992; Skutnabb-Kangas, et al., 2009) but also as having potentially harmful and discriminatory consequences.
-For instance, children from multilingual communities around the world are often compelled to complete their education in English, even when the evidence shows this is often not the best option for their educational outcomes (e.g. Mohanty, 2009; UNESCO, 2016; Sah & Li, 2018).
+Given this historical context, it is perhaps unsurprising that some of the discriminatory ideologies used to justify the global spread of English, such as the belief that the ideal English language teacher is a White, middle class, male native speaker with a 'standard' accent from Britain or the US, or the best way to learn a language is through a monolingual approach, emerged from the field of ELT (Phillipson, 1992; Holliday, 2006).
+These ideologies still loom large in the profession today (Ramjattan, 2019; Tupas, 2022), despite being widely criticised not only as unscientific fallacies at odds with the multilingual reality of the world (e.g. Phillipson, 1992; Skutnabb-Kangas et al., 2009) but also as having potentially harmful and discriminatory consequences.
+For instance, children from multilingual communities around the world are often compelled to complete their education in English, even when the evidence shows this is often not the best option for their educational outcomes (e.g. Mohanty, 2009; UNESCO, 2016; Sah and Li, 2018).